-Cardiomyopathy is a weakening of the heart muscle or another problem with the heart muscle.
-It often occurs when the heart cannot pump as well as it should, or with other heart function problems.
+Cardiomyopathy is disease in which the heart muscle becomes weakened, stretched, or has another structural problem.
+It often occurs when the heart cannot pump or function well.

-Different procedures or surgeries may also be used:
+Procedures or surgeries may also be used, including:

 The outlook depends on many different things, including:

-Heart failure is usually a long-term (chronic) illness.
+Heart failure is most often a long-term (chronic) illness.
 It may get worse over time.
-Some people develop severe heart failure that medicines, surgery, and other treatments can no longer help.
+Some people develop severe heart failure.
+In this case, medicines, surgery, and other treatments may no longer help.